Sour (album): Background and recording

 Rodrigo began teasing a follow-up single by archiving her past Instagram posts and posting cryptic teasers of it on her social media accounts in late March 2021; on March 29, she announced that it would be titled "Deja Vu", and set a release date of three days later, reassuring fans that the announcement was not an April Fools' Day joke.
 Rodrigo unveiled the song's artwork in the same post.
-Following her rise to prominence, Rodrigo stated that she would be releasing a studio album instead of an EP, after she felt unsatisfied with the scope of a shorter project when only a full-length album would be "truly reflective of what [she] can do".
-Rodrigo had met with producer Dan Nigro in March 2020 a week before COVID-19 lockdowns commenced.
-Nigro was "blown away" after watching an Instagram video of Rodrigo playing her song "Happier".
+Following her rise to prominence, Rodrigo stated that she would be releasing a studio album instead of an EP, after she felt dissatisfied with the scope of a shorter project when only a full-length album would be "truly reflective of what [she] can do".
 Recording for Sour took place throughout 2020 and into early 2021.
 Nigro said that with the pandemic, they were "oddly very fortunate to have as much time as we did to make music".
-The final production session took place on March 30, 2021.